 Here, in "Proteus," Stephen imagines the body of a man that he has heard was pulled out of the sea.
 Why does Stephen think of death so graphically?
 How might his need to think of death in such graphic terms be related to the death of his mother?
 To his own artistic temperament?
 Is he just being morbid?
 Is it true, as John Keats once said, that those who love life the most also long for death?

 A cloud began to cover the sun wholly slowly wholly.
 Grey.
 Far.

-Look closely at this scene in "Lotus Eaters."
+Look closely at this scene in "Calypso."
 How does the external scene suddenly turn Bloom's thoughts in such a morbid direction?
 In contrast to Joyce's letters, which are quite explicit, this is also the only place in the novel where the word "cunt" appears.
 What do you make of the fact that he reserves this for a description of the Dead Sea?
 That the female organ of reproduction is here related to death?